The Benefits of Eating Green Vegetables Everyday

 - Watercress.
 Like the others, this often-overlooked vegetable is high in antioxidants and beta-carotene, calcium and vitamin K, and it has anti-inflammatory properties, which is great news for people suffering from arthritis.

-Yes, for a blended smoothie, there are nutrients in every part of the vegetable so use it all.
+The whole thing!
+That’s another great thing about getting your greens in a smoothie.
+There are nutrients in every part of the vegetable and when you blend it, you can use it all.
 As a rule, the darker green it is, the more you want it in your smoothie.
 The colour is an indication of where the nutrients are.
 Don’t discard the stalks, either, because they add fiber.

-You have lots of choices: dates to add sweetness (and more fiber), honey, numerous fruits that include raspberries, bananas, mangos, apples, pineapple, etc. And by adding healthy green vegetables into your smoothies, kids will not only benefit from the added content that’s good for them but also a delicious sweet treat.
+Sure, blending spinach and milk together does not sound appetizing.
+But you have lots of choices to add some sweetness to your smoothies to make them taste delicious — dates to add sweetness (and more fiber), honey, numerous fruits that include raspberries, bananas, mangos, apples, pineapple, etc. And by adding healthy green vegetables into your smoothies, kids will not only benefit from the added content that’s good for them but also a delicious sweet treat.

 Another note of caution has to do with vitamin K, found in nearly all leafy green vegetables.
 If you’re being prescribed a blood-thinner, and are significantly increasing your vegetable intake, consult your doctor who can monitor your medication.